sagar8080/data-fusion-engineering/README.md

 5. **State Management and Execution**: The main `execute` function coordinates the entire process, from fetching data to uploading it, and storing the function's state in BigQuery.
 It captures the execution state, timestamps, and logs any errors, ensuring robust and trackable data processing.

+6. **Scheduling**:

+   - The functions each run in response to an HTTPS trigger provided by the cloud scheduler.
+We decided to set the schedule interval to 9AM to 5PM Monday to Friday EST, meaning each cloud function gets triggered at least 8 times a day.
+Depending upon the size of the dataset, we calculated the number of executions necessary and scheduled them at the said intervals.

+   - For e.g. while fetching traffic data, even a month worth of data in flat file format overwhelmed the initial 2GB cloud function memory, prompting us to reduce the number of days fetched at once from 30 to 15 and increasing the number of executions per hour.

+   - One can further customize the data pulled by calculating the number of executions from the start_date to current_date, divide it by `DAY_DELTA` variable in the traffic_data [cloud function](./ingest/traffic_data/main.py)

 ![cloud_bucket_creation](https://github.com/sagar8080/data-fusion-engineering/assets/74659975/2d50b988-904a-4e1e-9912-083e37903c39)
 |:--:|
 | Created GCS Cloud Buckets |